pyeventsourcing/eventsourcing/docs/topics/dcb.rst

 class or the command methods will generate and apply a new event.
 The method body will be used to apply the event to the enduring object.

-The generated events can be collected by calling :func:`~eventsourcing.dcb.domain.Perspective.collect_events`.
+The generated events can be collected by calling :func:`~eventsourcing.domain_new.Perspective.collect_events`.

 The examples below show a student and course modelled as enduring objects.
 The ``StudentJoinedCourse`` decision class, defined in the :ref:`mapper example <DCB mapper>` section above, is mentioned in the projection of both